VAT-Free Shopping Withdrawn by the UK for International Travellers

 Travellers will be able to purchase items on board airlines, ships and international trains duty-free.

 Travellers returning to the UK from EU countries will no longer be allowed to bring unlimited amounts of duty-free alcohol, tobacco and other products into the UK for personal use.
 The current restrictions for non-EU imports will apply to imports from the EU.
-However, the allowance for alcohol is to be raised.
+However, the alcohol allowance is to be raised.

-Will or can the Government Change back track?
+Will or can the Government Change backtrack?

 The move could severely dent the UK’s appeal as a shopping destination.
 This could result in the loss of 41,000 jobs the retail sector warned.

 The Association of International Retail (AIR) has taken issue with the UK treasury’s estimate.
 That extending the scheme to EU visitors after the end of the Brexit transition period would cost an extra GBP900M.
 Stating that EU travellers tend to spend less than non-EU travellers.